Course Syllabus

 Coding Challenge Course Goal Letter (End)

-The starting point for grade determination should start with the task count; half-step adjustments (up or down) may follow as a result of the other graded dimensions and the coding challenge.
+The starting point for grade determination is the task count; half-step adjustments (up or down) may follow based on the other graded dimensions and the coding challenge.

-Most learning management systems are not built to handle specification grading well.
-Therefore, the grade in I-Learn may not reflect the grade a student can anticipate earning.
-A grade assignment worth 100% of your grade will be updated after the `W07: Course Goals Letter (Mid)` and again at the `W14: Course Goals Letter (End)`.
+Most learning management systems are not built to handle specifications grading well.
+Therefore, the grade in I-Learn may not reflect the grade you can anticipate earning.
+A grade assignment worth 100% of your grade will be updated after the W07: Course Goals Letter (Mid) and again at W14: Course Goals Letter (End).

-The Data Science Community is essential to having the skills you're learning to `become` a part of you.
-Do not save the Career Readiness Certification for the end of the semester; the Career Center may run out of appointments.
+The Data Science Community is essential to making the skills you are learning become a part of you.
+Do not save the Career Readiness Certification for the end of the semester — the Career Center may run out of appointments.

-At the end of the semester, students will write a letter to request the grade they believe they earned, using the table above.
-The student may then have an opportunity for an exit interview to review the grade request with the teacher if desired.
-An overwhelming majority of students get the grade that they request.
-If a change is made, it is typically small.
+At the end of the semester, you will write a letter requesting the grade you believe you earned.
+You may then have an opportunity for an exit interview with the instructor.
+An overwhelming majority of students receive the grade they request — any changes are typically small.

 Grading Scale